waeshalaby/learn-nutanix/README.md

 2️⃣ Each server (node) contributes **CPU, RAM, and local disks**.
 3️⃣ AOS **pools all disks together** → No need for separate storage (SAN/NAS).
 4️⃣ You can **run virtual machines (VMs) on top of it**.
+5️⃣ **As you add more servers (nodes), AOS dynamically expands storage and compute resources, ensuring scalability without downtime.**

 ---